open-sauced/docs/docs/welcome/faqs.md

 ### 3. Why does OpenSauced display contributors comments?

 On every OpenSauced user profile, in the contributions tab, we display the Pull Requests and Issues that the user has commented on.
-This is to give a more comprehensive view of the user's contributions to the open-source community, and provides insight into the contributor's depth of knowledge, collaboration and communication skills, and provides an additional data point for understanding the user's open-source contributions.
+This is to give a more comprehensive view of the user's contributions to the open-source community.
+It also provides insight into the contributor's depth of knowledge, collaboration and communication skills, and provides an additional data point for understanding the user's open-source contributions.

 ### 4. I want to provide feedback on OpenSauced.